Save State Hacking

 - Zophar.net SNES Utilities - Editors for 7th Saga, Breath of Fire 1 & 2, Chrono Trigger, Earthbound, Final Fantasy 4-6, Live-a-Live, Magic Knight Rayearth, Romancing SaGa 3, Secret of Evermore, Secret of Mana, Seiken Densetsu 3, Star Ocean, Super Mario RPG, and Tenchi Muyo RPG.

-In my ePSXe tutorial I guide you through downloading a zip file with Game Shark cheats for every PlayStation 1 game and how to use them.
+Cheats with PlayStation 1 emulation - DuckStation (the #1 PS1 emulator) is the easiest and best solution because it auto-downloads cheats.
+If you prefer ePSXe, in my ePSXe tutorial I guide you through downloading a zip file with Game Shark cheats for every game and how to use them.

 3. Hacking Utility